cproctor/bba/README.md

 ## Publishing changes

-Once you are happy with your changes, you need to commit your work back to the repository, build the site for publication, and push it to Stanford's servers.
-Make sure you replace `cproctor` with your own SUNetID.
-(You will only be able to do this if you have access to the course directory.)
+Once you are happy with your changes, you need to commit your work back to the repository, build the site for publication, and push it to the production server.
+Before you can do this, you'll need to add the server credentials to `upload.sh`; they are not included in this repository because they are not public.
+Read `upload.sh` for setup instructions.

     git status
     git add [whichever files you changed]
     git commit -m "A message explaining what I changed" git push
     pelican -s settings.published.py

-Now you can push the built site to the BBA server, using `upload.sh`.
-See that script for instructions.
+    ./upload.sh

 ## More details